michaellaszlo/cursor-maintenance/README.md

 - Retrospective: after formatting the text, calculate a new cursor position

-Each approach works toward the same goal, namely, keeping the cursor in a position that minimizes user surprise while the string is transformed by a formatting operation.
+Each approach works toward the same goal, namely, keeping the cursor in a position that minimizes user surprise while the text is transformed by a formatting operation.

 ### The formatting operations

-Each approach is demonstrated with two string-formatting operations.
+Each approach is demonstrated with two formatting operations.

 The *commatize* operation takes a string representing a whole number and inserts commas so that each group of three digits is separated by